top of page

 How to Extend a Solenoid's Lifespan

 Proactive maintenance can prevent future headaches.
-Winterizing your system by blowing out the lines before a freeze is crucial for preventing cracks.
-Installing filters can reduce sediment that wears down internal parts, and a surge protector for your controller can protect solenoids from electrical spikes.
-Periodic sprinkler system maintenance checkups can catch small issues before they become major repairs.
-If you haven’t had your backflow preventer tested recently, book a quick backflow testing certification.
+Winterizing your system by blowing out the lines before a hard freeze is important in Lubbock, where temperatures can drop fast in late fall.
+Installing filters can reduce sediment that wears down internal parts, and a surge protector for your controller can protect solenoids from electrical spikes during West Texas thunderstorms.

 Frequently Asked Questions about Solenoid Replacement